itsmaniche18/Terraform-Ansible-AWS-Mongo-Redis/README.md

 # Terraform-Ansible-AWS-Mongo-Redis
-Provision secure AWS ec2_instance 3 app server, mongodb with ansible and redis with private IP from terraform
+Provision secure AWS ec2_instance 3 app server, mongodb with ansible and redis with private IP from terraform.

-Change the variables in terraform.tfvars
+Change the variables in terraform.tfvars.

 terraform init